-Recommendations for One-Time Hepatitis C Testing RECOMMENDED RATING 1 One-time, routine, opt out HCV testing is recommended for all individuals aged 18 years or older.
+Recommendations for One-Time Hepatitis C Testing RECOMMENDED One-time, routine, opt out HCV testing is recommended for all individuals aged 18 years or older.
 I, B One-time HCV testing should be performed for all persons less than 18 years old with activities, exposures, or conditions or circumstances associated with an increased risk of HCV infection (see below).
 I, B Prenatal HCV testing as part of routine prenatal care is recommended with each pregnancy.
-I, B Periodic repeat HCV testing should be offered to all persons with activities, exposures, or conditions or circumstances associated with an increased risk of HCV exposure (see below).
-IIa, C Annual HCV testing is recommended for all persons who inject drugs, for HIV-infected men who have unprotected sex with men, and men who have sex with men taking pre-exposure prophylaxis (PrEP).
-IIa, C
+I, B Periodic repeat HCV testing should be offered to all persons with activities, exposures, or conditions or circumstances associated with an increased risk of HCV exposure (see below). lla, C Annual HCV testing is recommended for all persons who inject drugs , for HIV-infected men who have unprotected sex with men , and men who have sex with men taking pre-exposure prophylaxis (PrEP). lla, C Risk Activities Injection drug use (current or ever, including those who injected only once) Intranasal illicit drug use Use of glass crack pipes Male engagement in sex with men Engagement in chem sex (defined as the intentional combining of sex with the use of particular drugs in order to facilitate or enhance the sexual encounter [Bourne, 2015]) Risk Exposures Persons on long-term hemodialysis (ever) Persons with percutaneous/parenteral exposures in an unregulated setting Healthcare, emergency medical, and public safety workers after needlestick, sharps, or mucosa HCV-infected blood Children born to HCV-infected women Received a transfusion or organ transplant, including persons who: Were notified that they received blood from a donor who later tested positive for HCV Received a transfusion of blood or blood components, or underwent an organ transplant 1992 Received clotting factor concentrates produced before 1987 nonprescription al exposure to t before July

-Risk Activities

-- Injection drug use (current or ever, including those who injected only once)

-- · Intranasal illicit drug use

-- Use of glass crack pipes

-- Male engagement in sex with men

-- Engagement in chem sex (defined as the intentional combining of sex with the use of particular nonprescription drugs in order to facilitate or enhance the sexual encounter [Bourne, 2015])